saxamaphone69/4chan-x/README.md

 [violentmonkey#1673](https://github.com/violentmonkey/violentmonkey/issues/1673), but Greasy Fork doesn't allow the minified version.
 Automatic updates are supported for the user script version, but not the chrome extension.

+## Build from source

+The simplest build is as easy as `npm install` `npm run build`, but there are some options:

+- `-min`: Minified output.
+- `-platform=userscript`, `-platform=crx`: Only builds for one platform, and removes code related to only the other.
+  Note that without this, the code is only build once without this optimization for both.
+- `-no-format` Skips some formatting like switching the indent from the TypeScript output bach from 4 to 2, and removing the decaffeinate suggestions comments.
+Might speed up the build, but the result is larger.

 ## TODO

 <details>